TimArthur391/Gait_Lab_Video_Renaming_Tool/README.md

 This python tool, based upon tkinter and tkinter_video, provides the user with a GUI to significantly speed up the process.
 The tool is intended to be downloaded off of a central server on local machines.
 Also implemented in the tool:
 (1) usage data is collected from whomever uses the app locally and sent to a central MySQL server, (2) an automatic update process that is trigger when a new version of the tool is published on our department code repository server and a MySQL table is updated.

+This project was my first attempt at using GitHub and Git for change control.